Dking07/fivem-vehicle-benchmark/README.md

 ## DESCRIPTION

-DK Benchmark is a comprehensive vehicle performance testing tool for FiveM servers.
+Benchmark is a comprehensive vehicle performance testing tool for FiveM servers.
 This standalone resource provides real-time performance metrics for any vehicle in the game, allowing players to measure acceleration, top speed, and distance times with precision and style.

 The benchmark displays a sleek, customizable UI that shows critical performance data including 0-60 MPH times, quarter-mile runs, top speed, and much more.
 Perfect for car enthusiasts, racing servers, vehicle developers, and anyone who wants to compare vehicle performance with accurate metrics.